notagenius/openTMAS/docs/index.md

   - Frontend UI Design ✔️
   - Backend Endpoint Design

-### Round 1 Segmentation Result
+### Implementation Result

+the visualization of predicted lung segmentation of deep learning based U-Net implementation.

 ![segmentation](./seg_round_1.png)

+***

-under the Supervision of Tim G.
+This project is under the Supervision of Tim G.
 ![Tim](./tim.png) [Tim, our supervisor]